-The outcome in Figure 7.1 is the probability of having a different employer than the one a mother had six months prior to birth, which we determine using unique establishment identifiers.
-In this analysis, we exclude mothers who are not employed because they do not have an establishment ID.
-Both panels confirm that Minijobbers are more likely to leave their prebirth employer shortly after birth compared to mothers who start out in regular (even if low-paid) employment after birth.
+identifiers.
+In this analysis, we have to exclude mothers who are not employed.
+Both panels confirm that Minijobbers are more likely to leave their pre-birth employer shortly after birth compared to mothers who start out in regular (even if low-paid) employment after birth.
 However, to some extent, the control groups catch up over time as they also start to leave their pre-birth employers after birth, though somewhat later than the Minijobbers.
-Consequently, the difference between the treatment and the control groups declines over time.
+Consequently, the difference between the Minijobbers and the control groups declines over time.
 While the gap persists in the long run, it is statistically no longer significant.
 We extend this analysis to subsequent employer switches in Figure 7.2 where the outcome variable is the cumulative number of main employers starting 5 years before birth.
-Generally, we observe a larger number of employers for the Minijobbers.
+Generally, we observe more employers for the Minijobbers.
 Although the differences are statistically significant only in the first four years after birth, the gap seems to increase in magnitude over time.